 Education is a devolved issue across the United Kingdom.
 You can find current policy on generative AI in Education for England on Gov.UK here.

-The UK Department for Education have also published online materials to support staff in schools and colleges in England to use AI safely and effectively, you can find these resources on Gov.UK here.
+The Department for Education has published online materials to support staff in schools and colleges in England to use AI safely and effectively, you can find these resources on Gov.UK here.